socketio/socket.io-client-swift/README.md

 3. `error` - Emitted on an error.
 4. `reconnect` - Emitted when the connection is starting to reconnect.
 5. `reconnectAttempt` - Emitted when attempting to reconnect.
+6. `sentPing` - Emitted when sends a ping to server.
+7. `receivedPong` - Emitted when receives a pong (in reply to ping) from server.

 ## Detailed Example
 A more detailed example can be found [here](https://github.com/nuclearace/socket.io-client-swift-example)